Glass bead road surface marking: Degradation of glass beads

 An increase in the concentration of hydroxyl ions comes with increased alkalinity of the aqueous solution.
 This increase in pH has shown, in varying column leaching studies, to increase the reduction potential and DOC (dissolved organic carbon) concentration of the solution.
 This ultimately leads to an increase in mobility of many metals including arsenic, copper, and nickel.

-The mobility of these heavy metals are therefore affected by the presence of alkali oxides.
+The mobility of these heavy metals is therefore affected by the presence of alkali oxides.
 The Na+, Ca^2+, Mg^2+, and K+ ions can associate with the tetrahedral networks of silicon and oxygen, forming a trigonal antiprism network.
 In trigonal antiprism formation, the ions coordinate with three oxygen atoms at a distance of 2.3 angstroms and then another three oxygen atoms at a nonbonding distance of 3 angstroms.
 As the concentration of alkali oxides increases in metal beads, the probability of chemical attack increases due to the more open and accessible glass chemical network and structure.

 Heavy metal speciation and leaching

-During both routine road marking removal and harsh environmental conditions, these glass beads can degrade and leach incorporated heavy metals.
-Although the exact mechanism of heavy metal incorporation into the glass beads is unknown, current literature hypothesizes that the heavy metals are associated with alkali and alkali earth metals on the surface of glass beads.
-Environmental conditions relevant to road surfaces such as pH, different salts, and ionic strength strongly influence the leaching process.
-In particular, pH determines the speciation of the heavy metal which is critical for solubility in the aqueous phase.
+During both routine road marking removal and harsh environmental conditions, degradation of contaminated glass can cause leach of the incorporated heavy metals.
+Environmental conditions relevant to road surfaces, such as pH, different salts, and ionic strength, strongly influence the leaching process.
+In particular, pH determines the speciation of the heavy metal, which is critical for solubility in the aqueous phase.
 The following graphs show the speciation of heavy metals as a function of pH.